ua-parser/uap-go/README.md

     $ cd uaparser
     $ go test -v -cover

+When adding new feature you can check for data race with `go test -race`, although this command will take more than 2 minutes to execute since the `-race` flag adds some instrumentation on all regex matches

+So a quicker way to test data race on the main `*parser.Parse` method can be:

+    $ go test -race -run=Concurrency  # filter to execute `TestGenericParseMethodConcurrency` only

 ## Benching

 If needed, you can run benchmark on your latest feature to be compared (using `benchcmp`) against the current performance